-In the vegie garden for 2016, I will be having Peaches and Cream sweet corn, Jackpot Hybrid zucchini, SMR-58 pickling cucumber, and 22 tomato plants.
+In the veggie garden for 2016, I will be having cauliflower, two varieties of late cabbage, brussel sprouts, sweet yellow spanish onion, Jackpot Hybrid zucchini, SMR-58 pickling cucumber, and 22 tomato plants.
 There will be two Sweet Million cherry and two Sugary grape tomatoes along nine San Marzano Gigante and nine Early Girl tomatoes.
 Also I will be planting Henry Fields Elite II Hybrid sweet pepper in my two Earthbox.
 The tomatoes are spaced 21" apart and each are in a square tomato cage 48" tall and 20" square with a two 5 foot rebar to keep them from falling over.

 I have erected 4 six foot tall, 22" wide wrought iron trellis supported by 5 foot rebar for the cucumber to climb.
 This allows the vines to climb up off the ground and be in an area 6' long and 4' wide and keeps most of the cucumber not touching the ground.
 Since 2010 my production is higher and I have loose fewer cucumber to rot.